Information for participants

 HEALTH, RECREATION AND WHAT TO BRING

 You will need to be covered by travel health insurance during the course.
-If you do not already have a policy that will cover you while you are at Stanford, please let us know and we can obtain a short-term insurance policy for you.
+If you do not have a policy that will cover you while you are at UC Berkeley, please let us know and we will obtain a short-term insurance policy for you.

-You are responsible for all your personal expenses, such as personal telephone calls, mail, photocopies of personal materials, and food items outside the regular meals provided by the course.
-During the day off and optional trip to San Francisco, participants will be responsible for their own travel and dinner costs.
+You are responsible for all of your personal expenses, such as mail, photocopies of personal materials, and food items outside the regular meals provided by the course.
+During your day off, you will be responsible for your own travel and lunch costs, if you choose not to eat at the dining hall.
 Travelers’ checks, Visa and MasterCard are accepted at most locations.

-Recreational and athletic facilities (pool, gym, etc.) are available on the Stanford Campus.
-Upon arrival, more information will be available about facilities, hours, access passes and short-term membership fees.
-Any fees associated with recreational or athletic facility usage will be the responsibility of the participant and will need to be paid directly to Stanford University.
+Recreational and athletic facilities are available on the UC Berkeley campus.
+Fees associated with recreational and athletic facility usage will be your responsibility and will be paid directly to UC Berkeley.

 What to bring

-The weather is variable during all seasons, so bring clothing for both warm and cool weather.
-Stanford can be very warm, but visits to the coast and to San Francisco can be cold and foggy.
-In August, expect minimum temperatures of around 10°-13° C in the evening and maximum temperatures of 25°-35° C. Bring comfortable, casual clothes – at least enough to last 7 days without doing laundry.
+The weather in this part of California is variable during all seasons, so bring clothing for both warm and cool weather.
+In August, expect minimum temperatures of around 10°-13° C and maximum temperatures of 25°-35° C. Bring comfortable, casual clothes – at least enough to last 7 days without doing laundry.
 Bring long pants and shorts or skirts, and both long- and short-sleeved shirts, as well as a sweater or sweatshirt for cool nights.
-Please also pack an outfit for our graduation night and after party.
-You will have access to free laundry machines in the residence during the course.
+Please also pack a celebration outfit for our graduation ceremony and party.
+You will have access to laundry machines during the course.

 Among other items, we recommend you bring:

-- sturdy shoes for walking to and from the classroom, and for hiking or playing volleyball, soccer or other recreational activities during free time
+Sturdy shoes for walking to and from the classroom, hiking or playing volleyball, soccer or other recreational activities during free time; a windbreaker or rain jacket (visits to the coast can be cold, wet, foggy and windy); a sweater or jacket (nights can be cold); a warm hat; a sun hat.

-Stanford University is located close to downtown Palo Alto and we will schedule a couple of evening trips for walking around, shopping and free time.
-Overall, please plan on having limited access to shops and stores.
-During the course, we will visit a nature preserve near Stanford and take a day trip to San Francisco or Monterey Bay.
-Northern California has a great deal to offer, and within an hour of Stanford are cities such as San Francisco and Berkeley, the popular beach and surfing town of Santa Cruz, and ample opportunities for hiking, camping and biking through woodlands and redwood forests.
+Northern California has a great deal to offer, and within an hour of Berkeley are cities such as San Francisco and Oakland, the popular beach and surfing town of Santa Cruz, and ample opportunities for hiking, camping and biking through woodlands and redwood forests.
 Many of the most well-known California wineries are located about two hours away in Napa and Sonoma counties.
-We will be glad to direct you to information on tourist attractions, but please plan to do your shopping and sightseeing before or after the course.
-You will be very busy during the course, so there will not be time for such visits outside of planned excursions.
+On your day off you may want to take a day trip to San Francisco, Monterey Bay, or one of several nearby State and National Parks.
+We will be glad to direct you to information on tourist attractions, but please plan to do extended shopping and sightseeing before or after the course.